pdzaffina/devops_learning_path/dev_ops_handbook.md

     * Make relevant ops work visible on shared kanban boards pg.
 104
 ---
 ### Part III
-● CH 9 - Create the Foundations of Our Deployment Pipeline ○ Enable on-demand creation of dev, test, and production environments pg.
-113 ■ Use automation for any or all:
+* CH 9 - Create the Foundations of Our Deployment Pipeline
+  * Enable on-demand creation of dev, test, and production environments pg.
+113
+    * Use automation for any or all:
-● Copying a virtualized environment (eg. VMware image, etc.)
+      * Copying a virtualized environment (eg. VMware image, etc.)
-● Building an automated environment creation process that starts from “bare metal” (eg, PXE install from a baseline image) ● Using “infrastructure as code” config management tools (eg Puppet, Chef, Ansible, Salt, CFEngine, etc.)
+      * Building an automated environment creation process that starts from “bare metal” (eg, PXE install from a baseline image)
+      * Using “infrastructure as code” config management tools (eg Puppet, Chef, Ansible, Salt, CFEngine, etc.)
-● Using automated automated operating system configuration tools (eg Solaris Jumpstart, Red Hat Kickstart, Debian preseed) ● Assembling an environment from a set of virtual images or containers (eg. Vagrant, Docker)
+      * Using automated automated operating system configuration tools (eg Solaris Jumpstart, Red Hat Kickstart, Debian preseed)
+      * Assembling an environment from a set of virtual images or containers (eg. Vagrant, Docker)
-● AWS, Azure, other public cloud
+      * AWS, Azure, other public cloud
-○ Create our single repository of truth for the entire system pg.
-115 ■ All application code and dependencies
+  * Create our single repository of truth for the entire system pg.
+115
+    * All application code and dependencies
-■ Any script used to create db schemas, application reference data ■ All env create tools
+    * Any script used to create db schemas, application reference data
+    * All env create tools
-■ Any file used to create containers
+    * Any file used to create containers
-■ All supporting automated tests and any manual test scripts ■ Any script that supports code packaging
+    * All supporting automated tests and any manual test scripts
+    * Any script that supports code packaging
-■ Cloud config files
+    * Cloud config files
-■ ***Use of version control by operations is the highest predictor of both IT performance and organizational performance*** ​ pg 117 ○ Make infrastructure easier to rebuild than to repair ​ pg.
-118 ■ Pets vs. Cattle pg 118 - Bill Baker (Microsoft) quote ■ Make changes to one config, then automatically deploy everywhere via Puppet or Ansible, etc.
+    * **_Use of version control by operations is the highest predictor of both IT performance and organizational performance_** pg 117
+  * **_Make infrastructure easier to rebuild than to repair_** pg.
+118
+■ Pets vs. Cattle pg 118 - Bill Baker (Microsoft) quote ■ Make changes to one config, then automatically deploy everywhere via Puppet or Ansible, etc.